Bare-Bones-Lock-Picking/WIFIBLE/README.md

 # WIFIBLE (pronounce - 'WHY-fih-bull')
-This project is a real‑time intelligence tool built on an ESP32 (CYD ESP32‑2432S028) that passively monitors Wi‑Fi and BLE activity, identifies devices, scores suspicious behavior, and presents the results on a touchscreen UI.
-Its also aimed to be available as 'headless' ESP32-C3
+WIFIBLE is a real‑time RF intelligence system built on the CYD ESP32‑2432S028 touchscreen board.
+It passively monitors Wi‑Fi and BLE activity, identifies devices, scores suspicious behavior, and presents results on a responsive UI.
+Its also aimed to be ported as a 'headless' (i.e no TFT screen) ESP32-C3 mini board.

 WIFIBLE — ESP32 Wi‑Fi + BLE RF Intelligence Platform

 # Overview
-WIFIBLE is a real‑time RF intelligence system built on the CYD ESP32‑2432S028 touchscreen board.
-It passively monitors Wi‑Fi and BLE activity, identifies devices, scores suspicious behavior, and presents results on a responsive UI.
-The system is engineered for:
-- Reliability (no crashes, no heap corruption)
-- Maintainability (modular, clean architecture)
-- Extensibility (future mesh networking + ML scoring) At its core, WIFIBLE captures 802.11 frames, extracts metadata, classifies devices, assigns unique IDs, and logs or displays threat‑relevant events.
+At its core, WIFIBLE captures 802.11 frames, extracts metadata, classifies devices, assigns unique IDs, and logs or displays threat‑relevant events.

 # Core Components